prestodb/presto/presto-docs/src/main/sphinx/admin/spill.rst

 amount of memory may be needed.
 When spill-to-disk is enabled, if there is not enough memory, intermediate cumulated aggregation results are written to disk.
 They are loaded back and merged when memory is available.

+Windows
+^^^^^^^

+Window functions perform an operation over groups of rows and return one value per-row.
+If the number of rows in your window is large, a significant amount of memory may be needed.
+When spill-to-disk is enabled, if there is not enough memory, then intermediate results are written to disk and read back as each window is processed.
+If a single window is too large, the query can still run out of memory.

+Order Bys
+^^^^^^^^^

+Order by can use a lot of memory when there are many rows that need to be sorted.
+When spill-to-disk is enabled, if there is not enough memory, then sorted rows are written to disk and then later merged back together in memory.